 - 123. Articles of the following descriptions shall be admitted for transmissions by speedpost - (a) items not subject to customs duty such as official communications, computer data, commercial papers, shipping documents and check clearance.
 A letter relating solely to the contents of the package may be included.
 Items should bear the superscription "Business papers";

-- (b) business samples and merchandise which have been properly identified and accompanied with proper customs declaration forms.
-They are subject to customs inspection. - 124.
-Private letters, cash remittances and negotiable articles shall not be admitted.
-The prohibitions of the Universal Postal Convention shall apply in all circumstances.
+(b) business samples and merchandise which have been properly identified and accompanied with proper customs declaration forms.
+They are subject to customs inspection.

-Inadmissible articles and prohibitions.
+Inadmissible articles and prohibitions